 Nicotine, the primary addictive component in e-cigarettes and nicotine pouches, poses significant cardiovascular risks.
 The American Heart Association states that nicotine increases blood pressure, heart rate, and blood flow to the heart, while narrowing and hardening artery walls—a combination that can lead to heart attacks.

-Moreover, a study published in the Journal of the American Heart Association found that toxic constituents in e-cigarettes affect inflammation, oxidative stress, platelets, coagulation, and the vascular endothelium, all of which contribute to the development of thrombosis.
+Moreover, a study published in the National Library of Medicine found that toxic constituents in e-cigarettes affect inflammation, oxidative stress, platelets, coagulation, and the vascular endothelium, all of which contribute to the development of thrombosis.

 Neurological and Developmental Risks